 Working with us

-Enquiries: If you are interested in working with Earlham Institute's e-Infrastructure team on a project or research, please contact us.
+Enquiries: If you are interested in working with, or accessing Earlham Institute's research infrastructure platforms, please contact us.

 We carry out our own research programmes, from crops, to biodiversity, to AI.
 We have significant compute infrastructure to support our research, and also support the UK life science community by providing access to services, tools and compute resources for both technical and non-technical users.

 Our data scientists specialise in developing bioinformatics services and information systems for data and software distribution, data sharing, and cloud computing.

 We focus on building virtual computing and software infrastructure to best manage, represent and integrate data for sharing.